lk1640/DroneZilla/README.md

-# QRC_Drone
+# DroneZilla
-A repo to hold the hardware, electronics, &amp; software for QRC's drone project
+A repo to hold the hardware, electronics, &amp; software for the Mothra I platform drone project